websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-threads.md

 1. Create your thread's content in the **Body** field.

     ```note::
       This field uses the same editor as the Blogs app, except that it uses BBCode instead of HTML.
-For further instructions, see the documentation on [using the editor](https://help.liferay.com/hc/articles/360018173051-Using-the-Blog-Entry-Editor-).
+For further instructions, see the documentation on `using the editor <https://help.liferay.com/hc/articles/360018173051-Using-the-Blog-Entry-Editor->`_.
     ```

     ![Figure 1.
 Creating the first post](./creating-message-boards-threads/images/01.png)